-Mid-America Apartment Communities holds the cleaner structural position, with the lead spread across growth and profitability.
-The Cooper Companies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Mid-America Apartment Communities holds the cleaner structural position, with the lead spread across valuation and profitability.
 The market setup is currently leaning toward The Cooper Companies, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Mid-America Apartment Communities, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.